COVID-19: This Is America’s Worst Hotspot

+Vaccination rates have risen quickly in the last three weeks.
+The Biden Administration says it will have enough vaccine for all Americans by May 1 and is running ahead of that timetable.
+At this point, 23% of Americans have received at least one dose and 13% have been fully vaccinated.
+Nationwide, 154,199,235 doses have been delivered and 118,313,818 shots have been given.

-While the growth of the COVID-19 virus across the U.S. has slowed, it remains a tremendous danger.
-The daily growth of confirmed cases has slow to under 100,000 from an amount much more than twice that three short months ago.
+Partially due to the growth in vaccination levels, COVID-19 daily confirmed cases across the U.S. have begun to slow, but it remains a tremendous danger.
+The daily growth of confirmed cases has slowed to under 100,000 from an amount much more than twice that three short months ago.
 New fatal cases per day now run as low as 1,000, which is much as three quarters lower than the peak.
-Nevertheless, there have been 29,506,986 confirmed cases so far, which is about 25% of the world’s total.
-Fatal cases in the U.S. are 535,758, about 20% of the global number.
+Nevertheless, there have been 29,905,513 confirmed cases so far in America, which is about 25% of the world’s total.
+Fatal cases in the U.S. are 545,131, about 20% of the global number.

-Vaccination rates have risen quickly in the last two weeks.
-The Biden Administration says it will have enough vaccine for all Americans by May 1.
-At this point, 20% of Americans have received at least one dose and 11% have been fully vaccinated.
-Nationwide, 133,337,525 doses have been delivered and 101,128,005 have been given.

 There are two challenges to further slowing the spread of the disease.
 The first is variants, some of which may spread faster than the version which infected most people from last January until recently.
 The CDC tracks three of these for the public–the B.1.1.7, the B.1.351, and the P.1 variant.
-There are variants in all 50 states, and epidemiologists believe that there are more than these three.
+There are variants in all 50 states, and epidemiologists believe that there are many more than these three.
+And, public health offices believe that as many as 30% of new cases in the U.S. are from the B.1.1.7 variant.

 Much of the reported data about COVID-19 covers raw numbers–deaths, recoveries, hospitalizations, and confirmed cases.
 However, these figures do not allow people to compare places with very different population sizes.
 The solution is to report numbers on a per 100,000 person basis.

 Currently, America’s worst hotspot based on The New York Times analysis of “Counties with the highest number of recent cases per resident” is Lyon County, Kentucky.
-Its average cases per 100,000 over the last seven days is 782, well than twice that of any other county in America.
+Its average cases per 100,000 over the last seven days is 542, well more than three times that of any other county in America.

 Lyon County has 8,210 residents.
 Just below 90% of the population is White.
 Its median household income at $52,528 is well below the national average.
 Its poverty rate of 14.5% is well above the national figure.